cranjesh/images-test/TheSoldiersLegacyThorough.md

 "His stance when startled - perfectly balanced, ready for action.
 The calluses on his trigger finger haven't fully faded.
 And notice how he assessed us both the moment we entered, marking potential exits.
 Old habits, Watson.
 They reveal more than any words."

-The next afternoon, Holmes and I returned to the stable yard.
+Afternoon, Holmes and I returned to the stable yard.
 Hanger was in the stables once more, brushing down one of the manor's horses.
 His shoulders were stiff, his movements deliberate.

 Holmes greeted him directly this time.
 "Mr. Hanger, I understand you have been a trusted servant of the Blackwood family for many years."